itsamolkumar/itsamolkumar/README.md

 ### 👨‍💻 About Me

-🎓 I'm Anmol Kumar – a self-taught developer who started with `<html>` and is now building full-stack applications with integrated AI.
+🎓 I'm Amol Kumar – a self-taught developer who started with `<html>` and is now building full-stack applications with integrated AI.

 💡 I believe in building real things that make people’s lives easier — from UI tools to smart AI products.